We ask a psychologist if it’s possible to watch reality TV in a responsible way and how to know if your online comments are actually trolling

 There have been some big changes made to our TV schedules this year, most notably in the cancelling of The Jeremy Kyle Show.
 In light of this and following the deaths of previous contestants, Love Island producers have made arguably stronger efforts this year in looking after the cast’s wellbeing.
 Yet, despite this, the show continues to be the subject of wide-ranging criticism.
 Body image, diversity on screen, the ability of show producers to create TV villains and heroes, and more - of course, there are still huge issues with what we see represented on screen.

 But, Love Island (and many other shows fall under the reality TV genre) brings in some of the highest audience figures we’ve ever seen.
 It’s popular despite - or in spite of - all of its flaws.
-This season of Love Island alone has seen viewing figures grace six million.
+This year's season of Love Island alone has seen viewing figures grace six million.

 And it’s not just the television shows themselves that have our attention - there’s the group chats, the memes, the Twitter threads, the tabloid headlines.
 And, particularly for shows such as Love Island, which tend to take over our consumption of general media (not just our televisions) for a prolonged period of time, there can be an element of enjoyment that comes from laughing at the contestants.